-- Year-round integrated English literacy and civics education classroom activities and support services, including during the summer.
-Programs may have a reduced schedule over the summer but must ensure access to instruction and support services in all service areas.
-As defined in WIOA, integrated English literacy and civics education activities include all of the three components in combination: English language acquisition activities, literacy activities, and civics education (instruction in the rights and responsibilities of citizenship and civic participation). - At least one integrated education and training activity that no fewer than 50 percent of the program participants complete over the course of the two-year grant cycle.
-The integrated education and training activity does not have to be available year round. - Integrated English literacy and civics education instruction that supports program participants to transition successfully to the integrated education and training activity and to earn a high school equivalency credential, if needed, as part of the training activity. - Support services to help students address barriers to participation. - Support services to help students identify education and career goals, develop employability skills, and successfully participate in and complete postsecondary education/training and gain employment. - Integration of workforce preparation activities into instruction and support services. - A plan for ensuring student access to grant activities, including participation in the integrated education and training activity. - A program administrator who is a full-time employee of the grantee agency.
+- At least one integrated education and training activity, which must be held a minimum of once per program year.
+All students who enroll in the integrated education and training activity must have completed at least one session of IELCE activities before enrolling in the integrated education and training activity. - Agency-specific performance targets established through negotiation with the Division of Adult Education, which the program meets in each year of the grant cycle. - Support services to help students address barriers to participation. - Support services to help students identify education and career goals, develop employability skills, and successfully participate in and complete postsecondary education/training and gain employment. - Integration of workforce preparation activities into instruction and support services. - A plan for ensuring student access to grant activities, including participation in the integrated education and training activity. - A program administrator who is a full-time employee of the grantee agency.
 If the program administrator is not working 100 percent on division-funded activities, the agency must provide evidence that this individual has sufficient time allocated to these activities to meet all of the requirements of the program administrator position.
-(Note: The program administrator does not have to be paid from grant funds; however, the person must have sufficient time allocated to activities supported by the grant.) - Partnership at a local PA CareerLink[®] site and fulfillment of all the roles and responsibilities of a one-stop partner, including entering into an MOU with the local board, contributing to infrastructure costs of the PA CareerLink[®] site, providing access to adult basic education services through the PA CareerLink[®] site, and proving career services to eligible one-stop participants. - Partnership in place with a training provider to deliver the training portion of the integrated education and training activity.
+(Note: The program administrator does not have to be paid from grant funds; however, the person must have sufficient time allocated to activities supported by the grant.) - Partnership at a local PA CareerLink® site and fulfillment of all the roles and responsibilities of a one-stop partner, including entering into a Memorandum of Understanding (MOU) with the local board, contributing to infrastructure costs of the PA CareerLink® site, providing access to grant services through the PA CareerLink® site, and providing career services to eligible one-stop participants. - Integration with the local workforce development system and its functions to place participants in the IELCE Program in unsubsidized employment in in-demand industries and occupations that lead to economic self-sufficiency. - Signed partnership agreement with a training provider to deliver the training portion of the integrated education and training activity.